I Feel Free: Cover versions

+In 1967, The Amboy Dukes recorded their version of the song for their eponymous debut album.

 In 1984, a version by Mark King of Level 42 was featured on his solo album Influences.
 This was released as a single and reached number 96 in the UK.

-In 1986, a solo version by Jack Bruce was featured on a Renault 21 commercial and became his only solo UK hit, appearing for only one week at 95.
+In 1986, a solo version by Jack Bruce was featured on a Renault 21 commercial and became his only solo UK hit, appearing for only one week at #95.

 In 1987, American singer Belinda Carlisle recorded the song for her second studio album, Heaven on Earth (1987).
-The recording was produced by Rick Nowels.
-It was the fourth single released from the album, only released in the US.
-It peaked at number 88 on the US Billboard Hot 100.
-The 7-inch single's B-side was "Should I Let You In?", while the 12-inch single includes an extended mix and a dub version.
-The extended version of the song was used in the 1988 film License to Drive.
-An accompanying music video using concert footage was produced to promote the single.

 In 1993, a version by David Bowie appeared on the album Black Tie White Noise.
 Bowie cited a connection with his step-brother, who was the subject of a different song on the album, as his reason for including the cover on the album.